top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 3. Camera which films image
 4. Second screen (?) with output image

-##### Visualisation of the kMeans algorithm
+##### Visualization of the kMeans algorithm

-We want to show on a screen a visualisation of the kMeans algorithm.
+We want to show on a screen a visualization of the kMeans algorithm.

 | **+**  | **-**  |
 | :------------: | :------------: |